Flamenco

 Worker Configuration

 Flamenco Worker will read its configuration from flamenco-worker.yaml in the worker’s current working directory.
+This file can be shared between all Workers, if you want.

 This is an example of such a configuration file: